xrazis/haris.razis.com/content/posts/cappadocia.md

 align=center link="/blog/cappadocia/20241017_145536.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/20241017_164447.webp"
-attr="The backcountry road that led us to Cappadocia." width=100% align=center link="/blog/cappadocia/20241017_164447.webp" target="_blank" >}}
+attr="The back country road that led us to Cappadocia." width=100% align=center link="/blog/cappadocia/20241017_164447.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/20241017_173028.webp"
-attr="Rain would welcome us to Goreme." width=100% align=center link="/blog/cappadocia/20241017_173028.webp" target="_blank" >}}
+attr="Rain would welcome us to Göreme." width=100% align=center link="/blog/cappadocia/20241017_173028.webp" target="_blank" >}}

 The region of Cappadocia is truly magnificent, with a rich history, unique geological features, and full of Unesco heritage sites.
 We chose to stay at Göreme, a popular town in Nevşehir.
 The houses there are carved out of cone-shaped rocks that populate the area.
-Not much is known about its history and its origins as it was not located on any major travel roads.
+Little is known about its early history and origins as it was not located on any major travel roads.

 {{< figure src="/blog/cappadocia/PXL_20241017_185903265.NIGHT.webp"
-attr="Goreme has flourished echonomically after the tourist boom of the 00s." width=100% align=center link="/blog/cappadocia/PXL_20241017_185903265.NIGHT.webp" target="_blank" >}}
+attr="Göreme has flourished economically after the tourist boom of the 00s." width=100% align=center link="/blog/cappadocia/PXL_20241017_185903265.NIGHT.webp" target="_blank" >}}

-We stayed at a cave house, a little outside the citys center.
-We really enjoyed the cozy feeling they give you, but unfortunately there is no natural light comming in.
-For our short stay we enjoyed it and would definetely choose it again.
-After a good nights sleep we started our day by visiting the open air museum.
+We stayed at a cave house, a little outside the city center.
+We really enjoyed the cozy feeling they give you, but unfortunately, there is no natural light coming in.
+For our short stay we enjoyed it and would definitely choose it again.
+After a good nights sleep, we started our day by visiting the open air museum.

 {{< figure src="/blog/cappadocia/PXL_20241018_083025556~2.webp"
-attr="It used to be a monastery for early christians." width=100% align=center link="/blog/cappadocia/PXL_20241018_083025556~2.webp" target="_blank" >}}
+attr="This used to be a monastery for early christians." width=100% align=center link="/blog/cappadocia/PXL_20241018_083025556~2.webp" target="_blank" >}}

-There are numerous churches inside the open air museum, all of them of great historical importance.
-Cappadocia was considered a sanctuary for early christians, and under the guiding hand of Saint Basil, most of the churches in the area were built
+There are numerous churches inside the open-air museum, all of them of great historical importance.
+Cappadocia was considered a sanctuary for early Christians, and under the guiding hand of Saint Basil, many churches in the area were built.

 {{< figure src="/blog/cappadocia/IMG_4020.webp"
 attr="Many of the wall paintings were destroyed and are now under restoration." width=100% align=center link="/blog/cappadocia/IMG_4020.webp" target="_blank" >}}

-//TODO saw the foreme open air museum, valleys arround Goreme, and saw the sunset ontop of the castle.
+{{< figure src="/blog/cappadocia/IMG_4032.webp"
+attr="Yiannoula X me." width=100%
+align=center link="/blog/cappadocia/IMG_4032.webp" target="_blank" >}}

+After a quick tour of the open air museum, we hopped on the bikes and went to the most famous valleys around Göreme.

+{{< figure src="/blog/cappadocia/IMG_4049.webp"
+attr="The whole region has unique geological features." width=100% align=center link="/blog/cappadocia/IMG_4049.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/IMG_4062.webp"
+attr="Cilia X Christos." width=100%
+align=center link="/blog/cappadocia/IMG_4062.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/IMG_4097.webp"
+attr="Balkans on tour." width=100%
+align=center link="/blog/cappadocia/IMG_4097.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/20241018_142244.webp"
+attr="These have formed over thousands of years through erosion." width=100% align=center link="/blog/cappadocia/20241018_142244.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/20241018_150013.webp"
+attr="You can't truly apprehend the size of fairy chimneys," width=100% align=center link="/blog/cappadocia/20241018_150013.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/IMG_4108.webp"
+attr="until someone stands next to them." width=100% align=center link="/blog/cappadocia/IMG_4108.webp" target="_blank" >}}

+To wrap the day, we decided to watch the sunset from the top of the Uchisar castle.
+It is riddled with tunnels and has been used as a defensive stronghold for centuries, and the summit has a panoramic view of the whole region!
+We were lucky (?) because it was freezing cold, so there were just a few people on its summit.

+{{< figure src="/blog/cappadocia/IMG_4123.webp"
+attr="The Uchisar castle from bellow." width=100%
+align=center link="/blog/cappadocia/IMG_4123.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/PXL_20241018_145517321.webp"
+attr="Once the sun was out, the whole valley turned red." width=100% align=center link="/blog/cappadocia/PXL_20241018_145517321.webp" target="_blank" >}}

 //TODO underground cities history, visit, and city hidden in the mountains.

+{{< figure src="/blog/cappadocia/underground.gif"
+attr="The tunnels were so tight that you had to bend your knees and pull your shoulders together!" width=100% align=center link="/blog/cappadocia/underground.gif" target="_blank" >}}

+{{< figure src="/blog/cappadocia/20241019_122701.webp"
+attr="The tunnels were so tight that you had to bend your knees and pull your shoulders together!" width=100% align=center link="/blog/cappadocia/20241019_122701.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/IMG_4186.webp"
+attr="The tunnels were so tight that you had to bend your knees and pull your shoulders together!" width=100% align=center link="/blog/cappadocia/IMG_4186.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/20241019_140438.webp"
+attr="The tunnels were so tight that you had to bend your knees and pull your shoulders together!" width=100% align=center link="/blog/cappadocia/20241019_140438.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/IMG_4180.webp"
+attr="The tunnels were so tight that you had to bend your knees and pull your shoulders together!" width=100% align=center link="/blog/cappadocia/IMG_4180.webp" target="_blank" >}}

+{{< figure src="/blog/cappadocia/20241019_141917.webp"
+attr="The tunnels were so tight that you had to bend your knees and pull your shoulders together!" width=100% align=center link="/blog/cappadocia/20241019_141917.webp" target="_blank" >}}

 ### Göreme → Eskesihir